-Everyone's looking for them.
-Yet, not everyone has the on-paper required ones.
-And when a perspective employer is looking for a particular set of skills, well, one can't simply Liam Niessan their way out of such situations.
+Tech jobs tend to require a particular set of them.
+And when a perspective employer is looking for specific on-paper proficiencies, you can't simply Liam Niessan your way out of such situations.

 1. Analytical proficiencies